 is a light-like interval; we may also say that in this case we are on the light cone.
 A vector which has a light-like interval is called a null vector.
-The time-like, space-like or light-like aspects of an interval ds is invariant under a Lorentz transformation.
+The time-like, space-like or light-like aspects of an interval ds are invariant under a Lorentz transformation.
+I.e., it is not possible to change a time-like interval into a space-like one or vice versa via a Lorentz transformation.